EdgeVerve/oe-master-job-executor/README.md

 }

 ```
-Upon restarting/re-enabling a master, one of the running app-instances will get elected as master and its **start()** function is called once.
+Upon restarting/re-enabling a master, one of the running app-instances will get elected as master and the *masterJob*'s **start()** function is called once.